Population properties and multimessenger prospects of neutron star-black hole mergers following GWTC-3: Gravitational-wave-only analysis of NSBH population properties

 \subsection{Methods}

 We first employ the framework of hierarchical Bayesian inference to measure the mass and spin distributions of NSBH mergers using only gravitational-wave data.
-Our population includes the four NSBH events reported in GWTC-3 detected with $\mathrm{FAR} \leq 1~\mathrm{yr}^{-1}$: GW190426\_152155, GW190917\_114630, GW200105\_162426, and GW200115\_042309.
+Our population includes the four NSBH events reported in GWTC-3 detected with $\mathrm{FAR} \leq 1~\mathrm{yr}^{-1}$: GW190426\_152155, GW190917\_114630, GW200105\_162426, and GW200115\_042309, listed in Table~\ref{tab:events}\footnote{This is the same FAR threshold applied by the LVK in the binary black hole analyses presented in \citet{LIGOScientific:2021psn}, although that work used a threshold of $\mathrm{FAR} \leq 0.25~\mathrm{yr}^{-1}$ for analyses with events containing neutron stars.
+We exclude the candidate NSBH event GW190531\_023648 reported in \cite{LIGOScientific:2021usb} with maximum $\mathrm{FAR}=0.41~\mathrm{yr}^{-1}$, as parameter estimates are not available.
+This is consistent with the treatment of this event in \cite{LIGOScientific:2021psn}.}.
 We do not include GW190814 as the secondary, less massive object in the binary is likely too massive to be a neutron star~\citep{LIGOScientific:2020zkf,EssickLandry2020}, and it is a known outlier relative to observed NSBH (and BBH) systems~\citep{LIGOScientific:2021psn,LIGOScientific:2020kqk}.
 We seek to obtain posteriors for the hyperparameters $\boldsymbol{\Lambda}_{\mathrm{GW}}$ governing the population-level distributions of binary parameters like the masses and spins, $\boldsymbol{\theta}$, given a set of $N$ events with data $\{d\}$,

 where $\pi(\boldsymbol{\Lambda}_{\mathrm{GW}})$ is the prior on the hyperparameters, and the likelihood is given by multiplying the individual-event likelihoods marginalized over the binary parameters $\boldsymbol{\theta}$~\citep{Thrane:2018qnx},